Lola

 Character

-Perhaps due to her blindness, Lola can be wary when meeting new dogs, so adopters will need to ensure introductions are done respectfully and slowly.
-Although she may growl on first meeting, she is friendly after establishing she is safe.
-It is not yet known how Lola is with cats.
+Lola can be wary when meeting new dogs, so adopters will need to ensure introductions are done respectfully and slowly.

 Although Lola is still a beauty, she’s had a tough life, and it shows.
+She has a few lumps and bumps.
 She has some missing teeth, and the ones left are not in great shape.
 She is partially sighted due to cataracts and has reduced hearing.
 Her whole left side is a little wonky.
 But Lola takes this all in her stride, in her gentle, noble way.
 That makes her even more adorable.

 https://www.youtube.com/shorts/3qD-_91ybZs